Central districts – Districts outside the walls

 Caelian Hill and Baths of Caracalla

-Ancient Center (Forum, Capitoline Hill, Colosseum)
+Ancient Center (Forum, Capitoline, Colosseum)

 Lateran and Esquiline